-The configuration shown in Example 50 on page 135 is taken from the HA sample and can be explained as follows:
+The configuration shown in Example 50 is taken from the HA sample and can be explained as follows:

-• Enables the service to use the Artix locator service.

-The registerOnPublish feature enables the published endpoint to register with the Artix locator service.
+- Enables the service to use the Artix locator service. - 9 The register On Publish feature enables the published endpoint to register with the Artix locator service.